PRVR: Partially Relevant Video Retrieval: Our Method

 \subsubsection{Frame-scale video representation}

-As the initial frame features are extracted independently, they naturally lack temporal dependency.
-To bring such dependency back, we again utilize Transformers.
+Opposite to the clip-scale feature, the frame-scale feature is regarded as fine-grained temporal granularity, so we keep the initial features to preserve the detailed content of the video.
+However, as the initial frame features are extracted independently, they naturally lack temporal dependencies.
+To reintroduce these dependencies, we again employ Transformer to learn the self-contexts.
 Specifically, given the frame feature sequence $V$, we first utilize an FC layer with ReLU activation to reduce the dimensionality of the input, followed by a standard Transformer with a positional embedding layer.
-The re-encoded frame features, denoted $F\in\mathbb{R}^{d\times{n_v}}$, are computed as:
+The re-encoded frame features, denoted $F=\{f_i\}_{i=1}^{n_v}\in\mathbb{R}^{d\times{n_v}}$, are computed as:

-Note that the network structures of Transformer, FC and PE are the same as that in the clip-scale branch, but their trainable parameters are not shared.
-This allows each branch to learn parameters suitable for their own scale.
+Note that the network structures of Transformer, FC and PE are the same as those in the clip-scale visual encoder, but their trainable parameters are not shared.
+This allows each visual encoder to learn parameters suitable for their own scale.